pagkly/Zed/Investopedia3/Voluntary Export Restraint (VER) Definition.md

 ## Voluntary Export Restraint (VER) vs. Voluntary Import Expansion (VIE)

-Related to voluntary export restraint (VER) is a voluntary import expansion (VIE), which is a change in a country's economic and trade policy to allow for more [imports](https://www.investopedia.com/terms/i/import.asp) by lowering tariffs or dropping quotas.
+Related to voluntary export restraint (VER) is a voluntary import expansion (VIE), which is a change in a country's economic and trade policy to allow for more [[imports]](https://www.investopedia.com/terms/i/import.asp) by lowering tariffs or dropping quotas.
 Often VIEs are part of trade agreements with another country or the result of international pressure.

 ## Advantages and Disadvantages of a Voluntary Export Restraint (VER)

 With functioning VERs, producers in the importing country experience an increase in well-being as there is decreased competition, which should result in higher prices, profits, and employment.

 These benefits to producers and the labor market, however, come with some notable caveats.
-VERs reduce national welfare by creating negative trade effects, negative [consumption distortions](https://www.investopedia.com/terms/m/marketdistortion.asp), and negative production distortions.
+VERs reduce national welfare by creating negative trade effects, negative [[consumption distortions]](https://www.investopedia.com/terms/m/marketdistortion.asp), and negative production distortions.

 ## Example of a Voluntary Export Restraint (VER)